opencog/link-grammar/README.md

 pretty-print several data structures.

 A feature that may be useful for debugging is the word-graph display.
-Use the `configure` option `--enable-wordgraph-display` to enable it.
-For more details on this feature, see
+It is enabled by default.
+For more details on this feature, see [Word-graph display](link-grammar/tokenize/README.md#word-graph-display).
-[Word-graph display](link-grammar/tokenize/README.md#word-graph-display).